 If I were to give this thief a name, I suppose I would call him “Guilt,” because guilt can often be the root of jealousy and discontentment in this season of life.
-There is guilt for putting my toddler in after school care, for missing out on playdates.
-There is guilt for trying to work from home with a sick kid who has to share my attention with conference calls.
-There is guilt for being too worn out for my husband who lovingly folded the laundry and cleaned up after a thrown together dinner.
+There is mom guilt for putting my toddler in after school care and for missing out on playdates.
+There is mom guilt for trying to work from home with a sick kid who has to share my attention with conference calls.
+There is mom guilt for being too worn out for my husband who lovingly folded the laundry and cleaned up after a dinner that was haphazardly thrown together.

 Chances are, working mom, you’ve had a visit from this thief.
 Maybe he is sitting beside you right now.
 He has fed you lies.
 He has forced you to miss out on the little moments because you were too caught up trying to keep all the hats from falling off your head.
 The funny thing about this thief is that once he steals your joy, the guilt he leaves in your heart, in turn, robs your children and your husband from a mommy and wife that is present and undistracted.